HaoKun-Li/VMamba_onnx/README.md

 | SimplifyOnnx+chunk24+chunkCumsum | Intel(R) Xeon(R) Gold 6240R CPU @ 2.40GHz | 16 |  2.7084 | 0.3692 | 82.400 | 24388 |

-* The following Readme.md is clone from previous https://github.com/MzeroMiko/VMamba
+* The majority code and following Readme is clone from previous https://github.com/MzeroMiko/VMamba at May 21, 2024.
+* We will support new version of VMamba soon.

 <div align="center">
 <h1>VMamba </h1>